b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Example 2.

 Let's say a person named Peter lives in Poland.
 Peter approaches the famous IQ test on one of our universities.
-He read on the internet that there are diffent [intelligence scales](https://en.wikipedia.org/wiki/Intelligence_quotient#Current_tests) used throughout the world.
+He read on the internet that there are different [intelligence scales](https://en.wikipedia.org/wiki/Intelligence_quotient#Current_tests) used throughout the world.
 His score is 125.
 The standard deviation is 24.
-Is it high, does this indicates he is gifted (a genius level intelect perhaps)?
+Is it high, does this indicates he is gifted (a genius level intellect perhaps)?
 Well, in order to be a genius one has to be in the topic 2% of the population regarding IQ.
 What is the value for Peter?

 The score of 125 is slightly above 1 standard deviation about the mean (which is in IQ test is always 100).
 From @sec:statistics_prob_distribution we know that when we add all the probabilities we get 1 (so the area under the curve in @fig:normDistribution is equal to 1).
 Half of the area lies on the left, half of it on the right (1 / 2 = 0.5).
 So, a person with IQ = 100 is as intelligent or more intelligent than half the people ($\frac{1}{2} = 0.5 = 50%$) in the population.
 Roughly 68% of the results lies within 1 sd from the mean (half of it below, half of it above).
 So, from IQ = 100 to IQ = 124 we got (68% / 2 = 34%).
 Adding this to 50% (IQ $\le$ 100) to 34% (100 $\le$ IQ $\le$ 124) we got 50% + 34% = 84%.
 Therefore in our case Peter (with his IQ = 125) is more intelligent than 84% of people in the population (so top 16% of the population).
 His intelligence is above average, but it is not enough to call label him a genius.